giacomofragione/simbhme/README.md

 If you use this software in a scientific publication, I kindly ask you to cite: https://ui.adsabs.harvard.edu/abs/2022arXiv220205618F/abstract

 This code is developed and maintained by [Giacomo Fragione](https://giacomofragione90.wixsite.com/giacomofragione).
 To report bugs, please open an issue on GitHub.
-If you want to contact me, send an email to `giacomo.fragione90@gmail.com`.
+If you want to contact me, send an email to `giacomo.fragione90@gmail.com` or `giacomo.fragione@northwestern.edu`.

 ### Results